 Hawthorne is a member of the rose family and sports the rose bushes’ characteristic prickly thorns.

 The Hawthorn shrub can actually grow up to 40 feet or 9 meters in height and is most commonly seen along the edges of fields and field fences as a natural garden boundary.

 It is also distinguishable by its rich red berries.

 It’s been used as a heart health tonic for thousands of years from ancient Romans and Greeks to Native Americans.

-Today, it’s prescribed as a heart remedy in Europe although within the U.S. it’s only well regarded mostly by
+Today, it’s prescribed as a heart remedy in Europe although within the U.S. it’s only well regarded mostly by naturopaths and master herbalists.

-Berry helps open up blood vessels that feed the heart, increasing its pumping power and energy supply.
+The benefits of hawthorne berry are plentiful and almost exclusively cardio or heart oriented.
+The Hawthorne Berry helps open up blood vessels that feed the heart, increasing its pumping power and energy supply.

-It is almost a cure all for the heart as it relieves the pain of angina (chest pain) by increasing blood flow
+It is almost a cure all for the heart as it relieves the pain of angina (chest pain) by increasing blood flow through the arteries.

-content it has specific antioxidant properties specific to heart maladies like arterial damage due to plaque
+It also helps control high blood pressure, improve heart function, and help restore a normal heartbeat for those with tachycardia (fast, irregular heart beat).
+Researchers also content it has specific antioxidant properties specific to heart maladies like arterial damage due to plaque buildup.

-problems, while it’s a side benefit, it also helps those so afflicted as it’s a general tonic for the whole cardiovascular system.
+For those with circulation problems, while it’s a side benefit, it also helps those so afflicted as it’s a general tonic for the whole cardiovascular system.
 In short, it is a tremendous tonic for the heart.
 While Hawthorn is quite a heart health herb, don’t expect it to stop an acute attack of angina.

 Cayenne pepper will, but not Hawthorn.
 If you’re having a heart attack, see your doctor immediately.